List of awards and nominations received by Alia Bhatt

 Actress Alia Bhatt has received over 60 awards.
 She is the recipient of a National Film Award for Best Actress for the biographical crime drama Gangubai Kathiawadi (2022), and seven Filmfare Awards: one Best Actress (Critics) for the road drama Highway (2014) and record-setting six Best Actress for the crime drama Udta Punjab (2016), the spy thriller Raazi (2018), the musical drama Gully Boy (2019), Gangubai Kathiawadi (2022), the romantic comedy family drama Rocky Aur Rani Kii Prem Kahaani (2023) and the action thriller Jigra (2024).
 She is also the recipient of a Filmfare OTT Award for the dark comedy Darlings (2022).
 Additional Filmfare nominations include three for Best Actress for Highway (2014), the coming-of-age film Dear Zindagi (2016), and the romantic comedy Badrinath Ki Dulhania (2017); two for Best Actress (Critics) for Raazi (2018) and Jigra (2024); and another for Best Female Debut for the romantic comedy-drama Student of the Year (2012).

 Bhatt was awarded the Screen Award and IIFA Award for Best Actress for Udta Punjab (2016), and won record four Zee Cine Award for Best Actor – Female for Badrinath Ki Dulhania (2017), Raazi (2018), Gully Boy (2019) and Darlings (2022).
 For Raazi (2018), she won a second Screen Award and second IIFA Award for Best Actress.
 She won her third Screen and IIFA Award for Best Actress Gully Boy (2019).
 For Gangubai Kathiawadi (2022), she won a record-setting fourth IIFA Award for Best Actress, in addition to the Zee Cine Award for Best Actor – Female (Critics).
 She also won the Best Actress of the Decade award at the Indian Television Academy Awards in 2022.
+In 2025, the Golden Globes honoured her with the Horizon Award at the Red Sea International Film Festival for her contributions to international cinema.